rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 You can optionally change the formula.
 Click the `Edit Formula` button and type the desired expression.
 For example, if you wanted all parts from Project 7481, **either** made out of Stainless, **or** engineered by Fred, you would enter the formula shown, i.e., `A AND (B OR C)`.

+**One More Thing About the Formula**

+I don't know where else to put this, so I'll put it here.
+Prior to Housekeeper V2024.2, the formula was evaluated using the .NET built-in VBScript engine.
+Oversimplifying a bit, that is no longer supported on 64-bit operating systems.

+The program now uses PowerShell to do the evaluation.
+The communication code is built into .NET, but PowerShell itself has to be installed separately.
+On recent versions of Windows (maybe back to Win7, not sure) PowerShell comes bundled with the OS, so it shouldn't be an issue.

 **Dates and Numbers**

 Dates and numbers are converted to their native format when possible.
 This is done to obtain commonsense results for `<` and `>`.
 Note the conversion is attempted even if the property type is `TEXT`, rather than `NUMBER`, `DATE`, or `YES/NO`.